nealcaren/fightordie/_build/html/_sources/Sections/nondubois.md

-# Other Authors in the Crisis
+# Other Authors in The Crisis

 A selection of articles not by Du Bois but related to his work.
 ```{tableofcontents}